jkkbuddika/kasun.portfolio/ml1/index.md

 <!--more-->

 I started getting myself familiarized with machine learning in the last couple of months.
 In this series of blog posts I will try to organize and summarize the things I learnt.
-Subsequent posts will also present the final outcomes of few exciting projects I have completed.
+Subsequent posts will also present final outcomes of few exciting projects I have completed.
 Let's get started.

 ### **What is Machine learning?**